 Lime has been applied as required since the 1950s to maintain soil pH at a level at which crop yield is not limited.

 From 2001 P has not been applied to some plots until levels of plant available P decrease to more appropriate agronomic levels.
 This is reviewed each year.

 Sulphur (S) has been added, by default, as part of the potassium sulphate, magnesium sulphate, Kieserite, FYM and ammonium sulphate applications.
 S has not been applied to plot 14 since 2001.

-From 2018 a new rotation of wheat > wheat > oats > wheat > beans will be introduced on the rotational sections (sections 2, 3, 4, 5 and 7), replacing the current rotation.
-Please contact the e-RA curators for more details.
+From harvest year 2018 a new rotation of wheat > wheat > oats > wheat > beans has been introduced on the rotational sections (sections 2, 3, 4, 5 and 7), replacing the current rotation.
+See Broadbalk today (pdf) Please contact the e-RA curators for more details.

 For more details, refer to the Rothamsted Guide to the Classical Experiments 2006 pages 8-18 and to the Key References listed below.

 Broadbalk cropping and variety details:

 The following data can be extracted using the e-RA Data Extraction Tool.
 Preview sets of data are also available.

 Grain and straw yields are recorded each year.
 Other data collected include observations of weeds, pests and diseases and the results of chemical analyses of crops and soils.
 Physical samples of crops and soils have been preserved in the Rothamsted Sample Archive.
 For more details please contact the e-RA Curators.